Elections Canada and Privacy

 We take security very seriously and work hard to always keep your personal information secure.
 We work closely with government security partners to be as secure as possible and develop our practices based on their expert advice.

 Our cyber security program is based on directives and best practices established by federal security agencies.
 It is continuously monitored.
 Controls are in place to ensure that only certain Elections Canada staff can access systems containing personal information.
-All headquarters staff are screened and trained on privacy and security practices that are aligned with Government of Canada security policies, as well as field staff who have access to sensitive personal information, such as financial information.
+All headquarters staff are screened and trained on privacy and security practices that are aligned with Government of Canada security policies, as are field staff who have access to sensitive personal information.
 Elections Canada contributes to election security by also implementing "security by design"—that is, making security a foundational part of every new IT system or process that we develop.
 We are training employees and field staff on how to safeguard information.

 Correcting or accessing your personal information